Shivasaiyadav08/Shivasaiyadav08/README.md

 - 👋 Hi, I’m @Shivasaiyadav
 - 👀 I’m interested in Blockchain
-- 🌱 I’m currently learning Foundry
+- 🌱 I’m currently learning blockchain security
-- 💞️ I’m looking to collaborate on web3.
+- 💞️ I’m looking to collaborate on web2 and web3.
-- 📫 How to reach me
+- 📫 How to reach me shivasaiyadav0803@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...